In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Scrub or peel the turnip; cut the turnip into ½-inch pieces.

-- Scrub or peel the potatoes.
+- Scrub the potatoes.
 Cut the potatoes into ½-inch pieces.

 - Peel and thinly slice the shallots.

 In a large bowl, toss together the turnip, potatoes, shallots, and 1 to 2 tablespoons oil.
 Season generously with salt and pepper.
-Transfer to a sheet pan [2 sheet pans], spread in an even layer, and roast until the vegetables are lightly browned and tender, 15 to 18 minutes.
+Transfer to a sheet pan [2 sheet pans].
+Spread in an even layer and roast, stirring halfway through, until the vegetables are lightly browned and tender, 15 to 18 minutes.
 Meanwhile, prepare the steaks.

 Prep and cook the steaks